Suffrage 125 Fund 2020

 Other Creative New Zealand funding

-This fund celebrates 125 years of Suffrage.
-It supports high-quality arts projects focusing on women from diverse cultural backgrounds who have contributed to progressing women's rights.
-It's open for applications in 2019 and 2020 with one round each year. $100,000 in total is available per round.
+This fund extends the celebration of 125 years of Suffrage in 2018 by offering the Fund for a second and final time in 2020.
+It supports high-quality arts projects focusing on women from diverse cultural backgrounds who contribute or have contributed to progressing women's rights in Aotearoa.

 What we fund